JavaGT/wearetheuniversity.org/source/blog/2024/08/30/University of Auckland academics in ‘unprecedented’ revolt over controversial course shake-up.md

 After concerned students gathered for a rally last Thursday, professors this week called an emergency meeting of the university’s senate – a body made up of top faculty members that advises the council on academic matters.
 While the senate can make recommendations, the final decision on the likes of courses and curriculum sits with the council.

-Helen Schnabel, a global studies student, speaks at last week's rally at the University of Auckland's quad.
-Photo / Sylvie Whinray

 Rather than vote to stop the course review, the senate went further and voted overwhelmingly in favour of pausing a wider ongoing programme to transform the university’s curriculum framework.

 Notes provided to the Herald explained the motion was based on documents and emails indicating the course review was an expedited process and “not business as usual”.